getify/You-Dont-Know-JS/up & going/ch2.md

 var el = document.getElementByID( "foo" );
 ```

 The `document` variable exists as a global variable when your code is running in a browser.
 It's not provided by the JS engine, nor is it particularly controlled by the JavaScript specification.
 It takes the form of something that looks an awful lot like a normal JS `object`, but it's not really exactly that.
-It's a special `object,` often called a "host object".
+It's a special `object,` often called a "host object."

 Moreover, the `getElementByID(..)` method on `document` looks like a normal JS function, but it's just a thinly exposed interface to a built-in method provided by the DOM from your browser.
 In some (newer-generation) browsers, this layer may also be in JS, but traditionally the DOM and its behavior is implemented in something more like C/C++.

-Another example is with I/O (input/output).
+Another example is with input/output (I/O).

 Everyone's favorite `alert(..)` pops up a message box in the user's browser window. `alert(..)` is provided to your JS program by the browser, not by the JS engine itself.
 The call you make sends the message to the browser internals and it handles drawing and displaying the message box.

 The same goes with `console.log(..)`; your browser provides such mechanisms and hooks them up to the developer tools.

 This book, and this whole series, focuses on JavaScript the language.
 That's why you don't see any substantial coverage of these non-JavaScript JavaScript mechanisms.
-Nevertheless, you need to be aware of them as they'll be in every JS program you write!
+Nevertheless, you need to be aware of them, as they'll be in every JS program you write!

 ## Review